D-side/digital-garden/_notes/Skillforest.md

 > A concept of a federated skilltree for tracking skills: for self-assessment, self-improvement, skillset representation and exchange

-I still can't add much to this.
 Although I doubt all of these features will see active use in the end, I believe the *ability* to diverge towards any of these, should the need arise, is essential.

 In a way, it's going to be a "meta-tool", as in a tool that powers other tools usable more directly.
 This can also allow the development to be more iterative (not that it's been very helpful, as I've been unable to allocate any significant development time to the project anyway).